Plecaj/RodEngine/README.md

    Once the solution is open, set your desired configuration (**Debug**, **Release**, etc.) and build the project.

-> ⚠️ If Premake5 is not installed globally — a compatible version is included in the project for convenience.

 ## 🛠 Tech Stack